petepm/Singleton/lyrics.md

 ## Chorus 1

+I've been down this slippery slope before
+Forgot to kiss
 I will not fail until I fail the next time
 And it's coming back to

 ## Verse 2

-This part could get a little awkward
-Could write
-Bout all the failures
+Cliche bout all the swimmy fish in the sea
+Got me
+No arm floatees
+Old rod bent and waiting
+A master baiting furiously

-And the memories they flood back in
+And the memories assaulting sleep
-Coincidentally
-When I'm asleep
+In dreams when I'm just trying to get my Zs
 They're terrifying me
 Eternally